 Skip to contents

-Given the reporting triangle, the maximum delay, and optionally the user-specified scale factor on the max delay to be used as total reference times and the proportion of those reference times to be used for delay estimation, allocate reference times to the number used for delay estimation and the number used as retrospective nowcasts for uncertainty estimation.
+Given the reporting triangle and optionally the user-specified scale factor on the max delay to be used as total reference times and the proportion of those reference times to be used for delay estimation, allocate reference times to the number used for delay estimation and the number used as retrospective nowcasts for uncertainty estimation.

 This function implements an algorithm which: